 Remember, liability insurance for motorcyclists won’t protect you in case of an injury.
 It won’t cover any of your costs associated with a motorcycle accident in New Jersey, whether they relate to property damage or bodily injury.

 New Jersey is a no-fault state for car accidents.
-That means drivers must carry personal injury protection insurance to cover the cost of their damages after a car accident, regardless of who is at fault.
-However, PIP only covers injured drivers and pedestrians and not injured motorcycle accident victims.
+That means drivers must carry personal injury protection insurance to cover their damages after a car accident, regardless of who is at fault.
+However, PIP only covers injured drivers in cars and pedestrians, not injured motorcycle riders, who must seek other means of compensation.

 If you are a motorcyclist in New Jersey, you don’t have to carry personal injury protection insurance.
 In fact, there is no PIP coverage for motorcyclists in New Jersey at all.
-So, if you are injured in a motorcycle accident and don’t have health insurance, your only path to compensation may be to file a lawsuit against the responsible party.
+So, if you are injured in a motorcycle accident and don’t have health insurance, your only path to compensation may be to file a claim with the other driver’s liability insurance.

 Remember, there is no personal injury protection insurance for motorcyclists.
 Therefore, if you don’t have health insurance and a negligent driver is uninsured, filing a lawsuit may be necessary to recover compensatory damages.